Codex PR Description Says "Refactored Components" and Nothing Else

 When you click “New pull request” the body is empty.
 Codex has nothing to anchor on, so it produces one sentence and moves on.

-How to spot it: ls .github/PULL_REQUEST_TEMPLATE.md returns nothing.
+How to spot it: ls .github/pull_request_template.md returns nothing (also check the repo root and docs/).
 The PR description starts directly with the model’s prose.

-Codex follows AGENTS.md.
-If the file has zero guidance on PR format, the agent uses its training-data default, which tends toward generic.
+Codex reads AGENTS.md for repo conventions.
+If the file has zero guidance on PR format, the agent falls back to its training-data default, which tends toward generic.

 How to spot it: grep -i 'pull request\|pr description\|pr body' AGENTS.md returns nothing.

 You said “fix the date picker bug.”
-Codex’s PR body is approximately as detailed as your prompt.
+Codex’s PR body is roughly as detailed as your prompt.
 Short input, short output.

 How to spot it: Compare the Codex task description with the PR body.
 If both are one sentence, the prompt is the bottleneck.

-Some Codex CLIs and wrappers send the PR body via a CLI flag that has a length cap, or pipe it through a script that strips newlines.
+Some Codex wrappers send the PR body via a CLI flag that has a length cap, or pipe it through a script that strips newlines.
 The model wrote a detailed body; the upload was truncated.
+(Note: gh pr create --body itself has no practical length cap, so suspect a custom wrapper, not gh.)

 How to spot it: Compare the body in git log (or the agent transcript) with what is on GitHub.
 If GitHub’s body is shorter, the harness ate it.

-5. Codex used the first commit message as the body
+6. Codex reused the first commit message as the body

 Without other guidance, the agent copies the first commit subject as both title and body.
-Result: PR body is identical to the commit subject, no detail beyond it.
+Result: the PR body is identical to the commit subject, with no detail beyond it.

-How to spot it: Check if PR body equals first commit message.
+How to spot it: Check whether the PR body equals the first commit message.
 If yes, the harness or prompt did not request a richer body.

 Shortest path to fix